Office: FA 113-B

 - Theories of Comparative and World Literature, Transculturation, Diaspora and Postcolonialism

-Before joining Bilkent University, I held a postdoctoral fellowship at the British Institute at Ankara (BIAA) where I began my ongoing research into British-Turkish literary exchange in the twentieth century.
+Before joining Bilkent University, I held a postdoctoral fellowship at the British Institute at Ankara (BIAA) where I began my ongoing research into British-Turkish literary and cultural exchange in the twentieth century.

 I also hold Associate Fellowship of the Higher Education Academy (AFHEA), a qualification which demonstrates that my teaching fulfils criteria specified by the UK Professional Standards Framework for Higher Education, and a Certificate in Teaching English to Adults (CELTA).
 I have three years’ experience teaching English as a foreign language in Istanbul and have served as a Teaching Fellow in English for Academic Purposes at the University of Leeds’ pre-sessional course for postgraduate students.

 I have disseminated my research at a number of local and international talks and conferences in Turkey, the UK, Germany and the Netherlands.
 I am a member of the British Comparative Literature Association (BCLA), British Society for Middle Eastern Studies (BRISMES), Modern Languages Association (MLA) and British Institute at Ankara (BIAA).